 The track is very steep but short, and we’re at Glenbrook Creek in less than 15 minutes.

 From here my guidebook suggests the trail is a bit “scungy”, so I’m not sure what to expect.
 Turns out there is no trail – at least there might have been ten years, ago but there’s no remnant of any track along Glenbrook Creek anymore.
 There’s fairly thick scrub right down to the edge of the eater.
 The easiest way to proceed is down the creek, which is mostly no more than waist deep, with occasional sections of rock-hopping.

 It’s relatively slow-going along Glenbrook Creek, with a deep section near Boulder Pool (bottom right); there might be more water than usual despite the current hot and dry spell, as I’ve seen photos of the the same pool with a broad sandy bank.
 We see a few large eels along the bottom of the creek in the shallower parts.

 There’s one last, deep section as we approach the Duck Hole.
 We swim for about 100m down Glenbrook Creek (which is now more of a river), emerging on the northern side of the river.
-Here we see the only person we encounter all day: a backpacker is relaxing by the river, and is a little surprised by two people emerging from the creek!
+Here we see the only person we encounter all day: a backpacker relaxing by the river, who is a little surprised by two people emerging from the creek!
 We have a chat and a short break, and continue down the river.

 The area around the Duck Hole is quite picturesque, with some nice spots to swim from.
 It wouldn’t be a bad place to camp either, with flat camping spots close to the water but well shaded by trees.